Eco-cities: Digital and Artificial Intelligence Layer

 Artificial Intelligence (AI) and the Artificial Intelligence of Things have emerged as key elements of technological infrastructure for eco-cities, offering sophisticated solutions for optimization, mobility, and resource management purposes.
 Featuring interconnected sensor technologies and edge computing infrastructure, Artificial Intelligence of Things enables cities to monitor environmental variables, anticipate shifts in demand, control dispersed renewable energy resources, as well as govern mobility systems in a more efficient manner, causing reduced harm to the environment.

 An increasing amount of literature shows that this digit-ecological transition of recent years has progressed from the outdated concept of a "smart city" to an eco-city, which is much more sustainable, data- versus function-based, using Artificial Intelligence to integrate digitization into the ecological cycles of cities, including those of energy, water, waste, and transport, to name a few.

-As argued by Bibri (2024), AI and Artificial Intelligence of Things technologies are revamping the paradigm of sustainable urbanism, as they make possible the autonomous management of urban systems in an adaptive manner.
+As argued by Bibri (2024), AI and the Artificial Intelligence of Things technologies are revamping the paradigm of sustainable urbanism, as they make possible the autonomous management of urban systems in an adaptive manner.
 Machine learning applications in predictive energy management allow for dynamic balancing of demand and supply in smart grids, whereas AI-enabled microgrids leverage solar, wind, as well as storage facilities in an urban region in an integrated manner.
 In transport infrastructure, AI applications in multimodal transport optimization, as well as in autonomous vehicles, result in substantially reduced congestion as well as emissions.

 In addition to the energy sector, transport, and other essential sectors, Artificial Intelligence of Things technologies also support urban functional capabilities in waste management, water optimization, and building management.
 For example, waste management systems using sensors have the ability to monitor waste levels, map routes for waste collection, as well as manage logistics for waste recycling in the context of a circular economy.
 Smart-building solutions utilize AI to control lighting, temperature, and air-conditioning systems as a function of occupancy and environmental variables, thus lowering total consumption of energy.
 All these examples illustrate how an increasingly sophisticated digital layer is taking shape as an integral infrastructural layer of eco-cities, which seamlessly integrates physical systems as well as virtual systems for sustainable functioning.
 However, this shift also raises multiple issues of an ethics, technological, as well as ecological nature.

 Large-scale AI infrastructure further hampers sustainability by increasing electronic waste, which could be countered if they run using renewable energy resources.
 Data protection, transparency, as well as control issues continue to be significant, especially in an urban scenario, which increasingly banked upon privilege-based technological companies for maintaining critical infrastructure of cities.
-Furthermore, it is also possible that increased divides in digital society also widen inequality gaps by leaving Behind marginalized communities in technologically advanced urban systems.These issues demand comprehensive, internationally acceptable, as well as ethically designed AI approaches in order to ensure sustainability from a green technological transition of cities.
+Furthermore, it is also possible that increased divides in digital society also widen inequality gaps by leaving Behind marginalized communities in technologically advanced urban systems.
+These issues demand comprehensive, internationally acceptable, as well as ethically designed AI approaches in order to ensure sustainability from a green technological transition of cities.